pactflow/example-consumer-java-junit/README.md

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.

+It is using a public tenant on Pactflow, which you can access [here](https://test.pact.dius.com.au) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.

 See the canonical consumer example here: https://github.com/pactflow/example-consumer See also the full [Pactflow CI/CD Workshop](https://docs.pactflow.io/docs/workshops/ci-cd) for which this can be substituted in as the "consumer".